fritids/wordpress-gallery/readme.txt

 = 0.41 =
 * Added an extra shortcode as there is a conflict with the default gallery short code.
 Users can now use [wp-gallery] as well as [gallery] :-)

+= 0.5 =
+* WordPress Gallery now supports the pager effect and can be configured to show blank shapes, numbers or thumbnails.

 == Upgrade Notice ==

 = 0.1 =